-15. NOMINATION AND REMUNERATION POLICY & BOARD MEMBERSHIP CRITERIA

-Pursuant to provisions of Section 178 of the Act and SEBI Listing Regulations, the Board has adopted a Nomination & Remuneration Policy for the Directors, Key Management Personnel and the Senior Management Employees.
-The salient feature of this policy is to lay down the criteria for appointment of Director, Key Managerial and Senior Management positions in the Company and to ensure that level and composition of remuneration is reasonable and sufficient to attract, motivate and retain competitive executives.
-The Nomination and Remuneration Committee considers the qualification, experience, current trends in the industry, responsibilities shouldered by them, past performance, performance of the Company, the statutory provisions and other relevant factors while deciding on remuneration of

-Directors, Key Managerial and Senior Management Personnel.
+17. NOMINATION AND REMUNERATION POLICY & BOARD MEMBERSHIP CRITERIA of Director, Key Managerial and Senior Management positions in the Company and to ensure that level and composition of remuneration is reasonable and sufficient to attract, motivate and retain competitive executives.
+The Nomination and Remuneration Committee considers the qualification, experience, current trends in the industry, responsibilities shouldered by them, past performance, performance of the Company, the statutory provisions and other relevant factors while deciding on remuneration of Directors, Key Managerial and Senior Management Personnel.